 Identify moral of the story.
 Scan the workbook for information.
-Use prefixes to form new words.

 120 (62) More about Anansi 130

 Plan a story.

 - Identify main idea, plot, setting and characters. - Identify descriptive adjectives to describe Anansi the spider. - Write sentences using the descriptive words.
 Tell his or her group about someone he or she knows, using descriptive words. - Write sequence of events using link words.
 Complete sentences using gerunds and infinitives. - Punctuate a sentence using capital letters, full stops, commas, question marks and inverted commas.